dragonfly-science/django-pigeonpost/README.md

 ## About

-Pigeonpost is a tool to make it simple to queue and send emails as a model is saved.
+Pigeonpost is a tool to queue and send emails when a Django model is saved.

 ## Overview